install.packages(c("shiny", "scplot"))

 ).

-Syntax phase structure specifies the coding of the phase structure when Show output as is set to Syntax.
+Phase structure inline specifies the coding of the phase structure when Show scdf syntax is switched on.

 Prefix save filename defines a prefix used for automatically generated filename when exporting the scdf.